golems/amino/doc/md/faq.md

 * Q: How do I make it faster?

   - A: Numerical code often benefits from newer CPU instructions.
-Try compiling amino with -march=native either via CFLAGS="-O2 -march=native ./configure or adding the equivalent to your Autoconf site defaults file (config.site).
+Try compiling amino with -march=native either via `./configure CFLAGS="-O2 -march=native"` or adding the equivalent to your Autoconf site defaults file (config.site).

   - A: An optimized BLAS library will also help some